Inequalities for entropies and dimensions

 Let $x_1,\ldots,x_m$ be binary strings.
 A tuple $\langle x_1,\ldots,x_m\rangle$ of strings can be computably encoded as one string whose complexity is (by definition) the complexity of the tuple $\langle x_1,\ldots,x_m\rangle$ and is denoted by $\KS(x_1,\ldots,x_m)$.
 The change of the encoding changes the complexity of a tuple at most by $O(1)$, so this notion is well defined.
 As it was noted by Kolmogorov~\cite{kolm1968}, some inequalities for Shannon entropies have Kolmogorov complexity counterparts.
 For example,

 for all strings $x_1,x_2,x_3$ of length at most $n$; this statement corresponds to the inequality for entropies mentioned earlier.
-This statement is asymptotic; since $\KS(x)$ is defined up to $O(1)$ precision, some error term is unavoidable.
-We use $O(\log n)$ term instead of $O(1)$, so the difference between different popular versions of Kolmogorov complexity, like plain and prefix complexity, does not matter for us.
+Note that this inequality is asymptotic; since $\KS(x)$ is defined up to $O(1)$ additive terms, some error term is unavoidable.
+We use $O(\log n)$ term instead of $O(1)$, so the difference between different versions of Kolmogorov complexity (e.g., plain and prefix complexity) does not matter for us.

 It is easy to see that every linear inequality for complexities that is true for complexities with logarithmic precision, is also true for Shannon entropies: we replace strings by random variables, Kolmogorov complexity by entropy and omit the error term.
-It was proven by Romashchenko~\cite{romash} that the reverse is also true and the same linear inequalities are valid for entropies and complexities (the exact statement and the proof can be found in~\cite[Chapter 10]{suv}).
-This result remains valid if we allow the programs in the definition of complexity access some oracle (set of strings) $X$ (this is called \emph{relativization} in computability theory); in particular, the class of valid linear inequalities for complexities with oracle $X$ does not depend on $X$ (since it coincides with the valid inequalities for entropies).
+It was proven by Romashchenko~\cite{romash} that the reverse implication is also true and the same linear inequalities are valid for entropies and complexities (the exact statement and the proof can be found in~\cite[Chapter 10]{suv}).
+This result remains valid if we allow the programs in the definition of complexity access some oracle (set of strings) $X$ (this is called \emph{relativization} in computability theory); in particular, the class of valid linear inequalities for complexities with oracle $X$ does not depend on $X$ (since it coincides with the class of valid inequalities for entropies).

 Another characterization of the same class of inequalities (in terms of sizes of subgroups of some group and their intersections) was given by Zhang and Yeung~\cite{zhang-yeung}.
 They have shown that it is enough to consider some special type of random variables that correspond to a group and its subgroups: if a linear inequality is valid for random variables of this type, it is valid for all random variables.
 (See below Section~\ref{equivalence} for more details about this class.)